Istvan Meszaros October 29, 2021

 Then apply the following steps to the tasks:

-Mark completed tasks (for example, like this).
+Mark completed tasks as "DONE".

 Plan the unfinished tasks for another day of the week, or move them back to your weekly list.
+Then, make the exact schedule for the next day.

-Check whether there are unfinished tasks in the current week; if there are, move them to your weekly to-do
+Check whether there are unfinished tasks in the current week; if there are, move them to your weekly to-do list for the next week or your someday tasks list if you haven't decided when you can complete them.

 Once you have done this, you can delete or archive the current week's To-do list.